alicepyyang/info206_project/README.md

 **Option2:** Navigate to Jupyter Notebook named *__init__.ipynb* in the src/ directory and execute the first cell.

+**User Input**
+The user enters the list of ingredients, separated by commas.
+The program handles uppercase and lowercase input.

 ## Program Architecture
 **1. Python Web Crawler**